djotaku/BlockDestroyer/README.md

  - Created my own levels

  - Added ability to change title with each new level (did this on my own without any help!
 WHOOO!)

+ - Added controller support.
+A lot of help from /r/Unity3D and others on making sure my settings were correct.
+Also, Udemy class Laser defender code showed me what I needed in C# to make the controller work.
+But I figured out on my own how to setup an options page and make those options work throughout the game to allow the user to use either a mouse or the controller.

 # Things I learned in this section